MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 AI Builder credits come with some specific user licenses, but mostly from AI Builder Capacity add-on.
 See [Get entitlement to AI Builder credits](credit-management.md#get-entitlement-to-ai-builder-credits) section in this document.

-Once acquired, credits can be allocated (aka assigned) to specific environment, or left at organization (tenant) level.
+Once acquired, credits can be allocated (also known as assigned) to specific environment, or left at organization (tenant) level.
 See [Make credits available for an environment ](credit-management.md#make-credits-available-for-an-environment--allocated-and-unallocated-credits) section in this document.

 Once an environment has access to credits, AI Builder features are enabled in this environment.